TanukiMCP/tellurideskihotels.com/src/content/drafts/telluride-ski-map-trail-guide.md

 Understanding Telluride's ski map and trail system is essential for navigating the resort's 2,000+ acres of diverse terrain spanning beginner slopes to expert backcountry-style runs.
 Telluride's unique layout connects two distinct base areas (Mountain Village and Telluride) via the free gondola, creating a resort that spans from 8,750 feet to 13,150 feet elevation with terrain for all ability levels.
 This comprehensive guide provides detailed terrain breakdowns, lift system overviews, trail difficulty explanations, area navigation tips, and expert guidance for exploring Telluride's diverse mountain.
 Whether you're a first-time visitor or returning skier, understanding the ski map and trail system helps maximize your time on the mountain and discover terrain that matches your ability level and interests.

 For detailed information about Telluride's ski resort, see our [complete ski resort guide](/blog/ski-guides/telluride-ski-resort-guide).
 For skiing information for all skill levels, check our [complete skiing guide](/blog/ski-guides/telluride-skiing-complete-guide).
 For specific trail recommendations, review our [best ski runs guide](/blog/ski-guides/best-ski-runs-telluride).
+According to [Telluride Ski Resort's official trail map](https://www.telluride.com/ski-and-snowboard/trail-map), the resort spans 2,000+ acres with terrain for all ability levels.

 <ArticleBookingWidget
   variant="compact"